 It has been no less of a challenge to provide a meaningful working experience to employees in this day and age of automation.
 It has increasingly become important that people in an organization have meaningfulness in the work they do, the people they work for and a sense of purpose attached to their lives.
 Corporate Social Responsibility essentially is an institute or an organization’s initiative to assess and take responsibility for the effects/ impact good or bad created as a result of all the actions taken up by an organization focusing on social and environmental well-being.

 By integrating the social, economic and environmental improvement it gives a holistic and sound impression of an organization and also helps its employees to be part of a greater cause.
-Research shows that those companies that implement CSR practices successfully are known to have positive employee relations including recruitments, employee morale, engagement and productivity.
+Research shows that those companies that implement CSR practices successfully are known to have positive employee relations including recruitments, people management, employee morale, engagement and productivity and boost happiness at work.
 It is important that CSR initiatives focus on employee giving, community partnerships, local involvement, philanthropy and volunteerism.
 Volunteerism is known to improve a given individual’s psychological well-being and this can only lead to employees feeling happier and a sense of pride in the work they do.

 Most large companies demonstrate their commitment by sponsoring for events and donating the large sum of amount.
 However, this does not bring out the true spirit of volunteerism.
 It is in the involvement at the grassroots level that empowers employees and also exposes them to different experiences and realities.
 It is this experience that is priceless and makes it worthwhile for the company to go the extra mile to facilitate CSR events and activities.